Cape Breton Regional Municipality: Culture

 While Cape Breton Island is known for its Scottish Gaelic or Celtic culture and heritage, the industrial strength of Sydney and industrial Cape Breton attracted a diverse community from around the world.
 CBRM's cultural scene continues to be influenced by a mixture of these other cultures including African Canadian, Jewish, Irish, and a variety of Eastern European countries.

-The region is home to several festivals of art and music such as the Celtic Colours International Festival, Lumiere Art at Night, and the Cape Breton International Drum Festival.
-The area is also known for its music scene.
+The region is home to several festivals of art and music such as the Celtic Colours International Festival, Lumiere Art at Night, the Cape Breton International Drum Festival, Makin' Waves, and Gobblefest Music Festival.
+The area is also known for its vibrant music scene, which includes celtic, singer-songwriter, and country artists, as well as underground alternative rock, metal, and punk bands who have played the local circuit since the mid to late 1990s.
 Among the musicians from CBRM was Canadian country singer Rita MacNeil from the CBRM community of Big Pond, and known for her songs including "Flying On Your Own" and "Working Man."
+Other notable artists include Tom Fun Orchestra, Slowcoaster, Pretty Archie, Matt Minglewood, Jordan Musycsyn, Carmen Townsend, Morgan Toney, Alicia Penney, and Fire Valley Fire.

 CBRM is home to several performance centres, including the Centre 200 sports arena in Sydney, home to the Cape Breton Screaming Eagles (a Quebec Major Junior Hockey League team), the Highland Arts Theatre performing arts centre, also in Sydney, and the historic Savoy Theatre, in Glace Bay.
 The Holy Angels Arts & Cultural centre is currently undergoing a $12 million renovation.
 Glace Bay is also home to the Cape Breton Miners' Museum, the Marconi National Historic Site and the Glace Bay Heritage Museum.
 Louisbourg is home to Fortress of Louisbourg, the largest historical reconstruction in North America.

 CBRM is home to several media outlets.
 CBC Radio broadcasts local morning and afternoon broadcasts across Cape Breton Island.
+Caper Radio, a campus and community radio station, broadcasts local music and college radio from the Student's Union Building in Cape Breton University.
 There are also five commercial radio stations.

 Cape Breton's daily newspaper the Cape Breton Post is a broadsheet focusing on Cape Breton Island.
-Its editorial style is populist conservative, and it is owned by The Chronicle Herald.
+Since August 2024 it is owned by Postmedia Network, after the Saltwire Network went into bankruptcy.
+About a month after Postmedia's takeover, major layoffs occurred in management, editorial staff, and writers, including cartoonist Michael de Adder which also resulted in local content being replaced by advertisements.
+Along with the staff layoffs, the George Street headquarters was closed in September 2024 and the building was conditionally sold, but the buyer backed out the agreement.